kailash-manasarovar/statement/docs/timeline/2024/september.md

 ##### 16.

 ![pic]( ../../content/images/targeted-women/41.png )

-Feels like a red herring or AI mix.
+- This lady feels familiar to me and for that reason I suspect a red-herring or AI mix.

-From here are more recent ones (time of writing January 2026) which I remember seeing during this horrible period of my life.
+- Nevertheless, who is she?

 ##### 17.